THE JUNE LETTER

 Especially in July, updates will include the host town maps showing our campsite locations, bus assignments and departure times, and other important Pork info.

-PREPARING/PROTECTING YOUR BIKE
+PREPARING/PROTECTING YOUR BIKE FOR TRUCK TRANSPORT

 This info is available at our website, but we want the June Letter to be your complete guide to PBV.
 Here it is again.